Channel Simulation and Coded Source Compression: Fully Quantum Source Compression with a Quantum Helper

-We use the channel simulation method.
-For any local channel ${\cal E}_{B \to C}$ performed by the quantum helper $B$ on his half of bipartite state $\rho_{AB}$, it can be simulated by the decoder using the quantum reverse Shannon theorem (QRST) (Theorem~\ref{thm_QRST}):
+Again, we use the channel simulation method.
+Any local channel ${\cal E}:{B \to C}$ performed by the quantum helper $B$ on his half of bipartite state $\rho_{AB}$ can be simulated by the decoder using the quantum reverse Shannon theorem (QRST) (Theorem~\ref{thm_QRST}):